intikhab-h-bhat/azure-Content-safety/documentation/textmoderation.md

+# File name index2.js

-This is a Node.js application that uses the Express.js framework to create a web server.
+* This is a Node.js application that uses the Express.js framework to create a web server.
 It also uses the Azure AI Content Safety service to analyze text for potentially unsafe content.
 Here’s a breakdown of what the code does:

 Imports Required Modules: The application imports necessary modules such as express for creating the server, @azure-rest/ai-content-safety for content safety analysis, and @azure/core-auth for authentication.